 Well, there is not so much to say with only two listed universities.
 It is normal though for a not so populous country to have few higher education institutions.
 Reykjavik University enjoys a good recognition in the Times Higher Education World University Rankings and in the Eduniversal ranking, with 3 palmes of excellence out of 5.

-When it comes to university’s fees, Iceland is medium expensive, with a median 3115€/semester for free mover students.
+When it comes to university’s fees, Iceland is fairly expensive, with a median 3115€/semester for free mover students.

 Which Icelandic cities are available to free movers?